mohAhanin/Simi-Projects/README.md

 # Simi-Projects
 hi there
-follow this order to track the progress
+follow this order to track the progress \n
 1 Kala
 2 managers
 3 connecting to sql server